Wh0ba/XPatcher/README.md

 ### About the project

-The app itself is written in pure Objective-C because it's the best (⌐■_■) While the libraries are a mixer of C and C++
+The app itself is written in pure Objective-C (⌐■_■)
+While the libraries are a mixer of C and C++

-I started this project when i was 17 and kinda dumped it because I was bored at that time But i finally decided to finish it 3 years later (I'm soon to be 20 while writing thisヾ(•ω•`)o )
+I started this project when i was 17 and kinda dumped it because I was bored at that time
+But i finally decided to finish it in 2020 ヾ(•ω•`)o

-Most of the code I had to write on my IPhone that's way it's really messy , I mostly memerized the methods and function calls and sometimes used the offical documentaion, Since there was no auto-complete or anything like that.
+Most of the code I had to be written on my IPhone, that's why it's really messy , I mostly memerized the methods and function calls and sometimes used the offical documentaion, Since there was no auto-complete or anything like that.

 ## Compiling